Hellzed/aioevsourcing/README.md

 ### Loading

-Only an ID is needed to load an aggregate:
+Only an ID is needed to load an aggregate. _Example:_
 ```python
 aircraft = await aircrafts.load("DM2018")
 ```

 ### Saving

-Saving is straightforward:
+Saving is straightforward. _Example:_
 ```python
 await aircrafts.save(aircraft)
 ```